 Cold air intakes are designed to funnel cooler air into your engine, which can help increase horsepower and fuel economy.

 In this blog post, we’ll take a look at the cold air intake pros and cons in your car.
-By the end of this post, you will know whether or not a cold air intake is a right modification for you and your car.
+By the end of this post, you will know whether or not a cold air intake is the right modification for you and your car.

-What is a cold air intake and how does it work
+What is a cold air intake and how does it work - Cold Air Intake Pros and Cons: What is it?
+How Much Does It Cost to Install?

 A cold air intake is an aftermarket engine modification that allows for increased airflow into the engine.